SOIV/SOIV/README-EN.md

 ## Hi there 👋
 [KR](README.md) / [JP](README-JP.md) / EN(translate : Google)

 Hello.
-My name is SOIV and I am currently working as a videographer.
+My name is SOIV and I'm a videographer, working full-time.

+I personally plan projects based on ideas and thoughts that come to mind, and I personally work on projects where possible.
+However, <br>
-I don't know how to code, and I only use AI to code and do my own planning and work.<br>
+I don't know how to code and rely solely on AI for coding. <br>
-My main job is editing and working on various videos on YouTube.
-I'm SOIV!
+My main job is editing and working on various videos on YouTube!

 ---
 If you want to make the contents of the idea box into an actual project, please contact me by email.<br>